(Disclosure: Some of the links below may be affiliate links)

 If you want to learn more, read my article about Robo-Advisors and whether or not you should invest with them.

-If you have tried these services, I would love to hear about your experience.
+I would love to hear about your experience if you have tried these services.

 Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!Download The FREE e-book